ethering/basespace-help/_docs/articles/descriptive/basespace-cli.md

 As well as this documentation, there are also [video demos](https://www.youtube.com/playlist?list=PLLCJ4-FhlRM6gc19h6GZCRXkNNqYe2N8_) of BaseSpaceCLI functionality.

 ##Authentication
-Before the CLI tools can be used, an authentication token must be obtained from BaseSpace Hub .
-This token will be used each time the CLI tools contact the BaseSpace Hub API.
+Before the CLI tools can be used, an authentication token must be obtained from BaseSpace Sequence Hub .
+This token will be used each time the CLI tools contact the BaseSpace Sequence Hub API.
 If you have already used BaseMount, a token will already be present that can also be used by BaseSpaceCLI and you can skip this step.

 To authenticate, type bs authenticate at the terminal.
 BaseSpaceCLI supplies you with a URL.
-Copy and paste this URL into your web browser and login to BaseSpace Hub as normal.
-Then click the "Accept" button to allow the CLI to access your BaseSpace Hub account.
+Copy and paste this URL into your web browser and login to BaseSpace Sequence Hub as normal.
+Then click the "Accept" button to allow the CLI to access your BaseSpace Sequence Hub account.
 Once you click accept, the word "success!" should appear in your terminal to show your BaseSpaceCLI account is now authenticated.

     $ bs authenticate
     please authenticate here: https://basespace.illumina.com/oauth/device?code=XXXXX